Did DESI DR2 truly reveal dynamical dark energy?: Solution

-{\it Solution.} Due to the unprecedented precision and increasing number of data points, we should be cautious when studying possible new physics using the data combinations, which may bias the results away from the truth.
+Due to the unprecedented precision and increasing number of data points, we should be cautious when studying possible new physics using the data combinations, which may bias the results away from the truth.
 Although there are discrepancies among CMB, BAO and SN data, an undeniable fact is that they all prefer the region of $\omega_0>-1$ and $\omega_a<0$.
 Especially, DESI DR2, giving a strong enough anti-correlation of ($\omega_0,\,\omega_a$), shows a $\sim 2\,\sigma$ preference with a relatively high precision.
 Concerning this, we implement a statistical comparison between CPL and $\Lambda$CDM.
-For CMB, we find that the Bayesian factor $\ln B_{ij}=6.34 > 5$ \cite{BE}, indicating a strong evidence of CPL from CMB.
-For DESI DR2, Pantheon+, Union3 and DESY5, we obtain $\Delta \mathrm{BIC}=2.25$, 25.63, 3.92 and 11.49 \cite{BIC}, respectively, indicating positive evidences from DESI DR2 and Union3 and strong evidences from Pantheon+ and DESY5 for DDE.
+For CMB, we use the Bayesian evidence (see \cite{BE} for definitions) and find that the Bayesian factor $\ln B_{ij}=6.34 > 5$, indicating a strong evidence of CPL from CMB.
+For DESI DR2, Pantheon+, Union3 and DESY5, we employ the Bayesian information criterion (see \cite{BIC} for details) and obtain $\Delta \mathrm{BIC}=2.25$, 25.63, 3.92 and 11.49, respectively, indicating positive evidences from DESI DR2 and Union3 and strong evidences from Pantheon+ and DESY5 for DDE.
 Hence, DDE likely exists, however, we cannot determine the real parameter space of DDE according to such independent probes, due to their weak constraints on ($\omega_0,\,\omega_a$) and inconsistencies.
 If future observations (CMB, BAO or SN) with increasing precision can provide inconsistent constraints on DDE, we can safely claim its existence.